-Every so often you’re going to get the itch to upgrade your main desktop computer system.
+Every so often you’re going to get the itch to upgrade your main desktop computer system, whether that’s selling a few parts to a Computer Parts Buyer and upgrading your existing system, or buying an entire new one altogether.
 Even if you have all of the bells and whistles that come with the latest mobile phones and tablets, there’s still a lot of things that you need top processing power and a larger viewing monitor for, so it’s going to be a good decision to keep updated.

 To help you make the decision regarding your next desktop, consider the following five tips, including looking for websites to compare specs and prices, deciding early on what OS requirements you have, making sure you keep primary function in mind, realizing that computer life cycles keep getting shorter, and thinking about mobility of your rig.